Eagles bring back familiar face to practice squad after Nakobe Dean injury

 So if Burks and Trotter have to play more on defense in the divisional round game against the Packers, the Eagles could elevate Morrow to take some of their special teams snaps.
 The only other inside linebacker on the Eagles’ practice squad is Dallas Gant.

-In the wild-card round, the Eagles elevated WR Parris Campbell and FB Khari Blasingame from the practice squad to the game day roster.
-If the Eagles want Morrow on game day against the Rams, they will need to elevate him but teams can still just elevate two players per week in the playoffs.
+In the wild-card round, the Eagles elevated WR Campbell and FB Khari Blasingame from the practice squad to the game day roster.
+If the Eagles want Morrow on game day against the Rams, they will need to elevate him.
+With Campbell now on the 53-man roster that elevation spot is easier to find.

 Subscribe to Eagle Eye anywhere you get your podcasts: